Yatagarasu50469/SLADS/README.md

 Prior to engaging the physical equipment run SLADS with the **impModel** variable enabled in the configuration file.
 All other testing and training flags within **Parameters: L0,** should be disabled.
 The program will then wait for a file: **LOCK** to be placed within the ./INPUT/IMP/ folder; which when it appears will trigger the program to read in any data saved into the same folder and produce a set of points to scan, (row number, and position in um to start scanning for 1 second, based on specified scan rate for the sample) saved in a file: **UNLOCK**.
 SLADS will delete the **LOCK** folder then, signalling the equipment that point selections have been made and in preparation for the next acquisition iteration.
 As with the training and testing datasets, it is expected that the data will be given to SLADS in MSI files in accordance with the format mentioned in the **TRAINING/TESTING PROCEDURE** section.
 When SLADS has reached its termination criteria it will produce a different file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.
 A sampleInfo.txt must be included in the implementation directory as outlined in the CONFIGURATION section.

 # FAQ
-###  **I read through the README thoroughly, but I'm still getting an error, or am confused...**
+###  **I read through the README thoroughly, but I'm still getting an error, or am confused about how a feature should work...**

-Feel free to open an issue on the Github repository; though support cannot be guaranteed at this time.
+Feel free to open an issue on the Github repository; though direct support cannot be guaranteed at this time.

 ###  **Why am I receiving a 'list index out of range' error from the 'readScanData' method**